engbyume/l-ume-project-logs/Arduino/README.md

-# LUME Firmware Index
+# L-UME Firmware Index

-This directory contains all LUME firmware versions, each with its own README and .ino sketches.
+This directory contains all L-UME firmware versions, each with its own README and .ino sketches.

 | Version | Folder | Description | Last Updated |
 |:--|:--|:--|:--|